andy-yang6187/ROSOnWindows/docs/GettingStarted/SetupRos2.md

 Building a ROS project for Windows requires Visual Studio and the Microsoft SDKs for Windows.

 * [Download Visual Studio 2019](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=vs-2019)
-    * Vcpkg is used for managing dependent libraries.
-It requires that the English language pack be installed.
     * Include "Desktop development with C++" workload.
     * If you already have Visual Studio 2019 installed, you can [Modify Installation](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2019)